dvrpc/opendataphilly-jkan/_datasets/dvrpc-data-sources.md

 opendataphilly_rating: null
 organization: Delaware Valley Regional Planning Commission (DVRPC)
 resources:
-- description: This is a list of names of authors/creators/owners from which DVRPC obtains data.
-This is a helper dataset that is used to populate the "Source" field in DVRPC's Data Catalog.
+- description: 'This is a list of names of authors/creators/owners from which DVRPC obtains

+    data.
+This is a helper dataset that is used to populate the "Source" field in

+    DVRPC''s Data Catalog.

+    '
   format: CSV
   name: DVRPC Data Sources
   url: https://catalog.dvrpc.org/dataset/f023d675-9bbb-4cc8-8ecf-14e05b8357fb/resource/b7527368-a39b-4197-bad0-23a728a76bbe/download/datacatalogsourcenames.csv